wallace-js/wallace/README.md

 > `methods` lets you set fields on `prototype` with less typing and less risk of accidentally deleting other fields.

-Nested components can use this callback to update the `CounterList` without calling its `render` method:
+Nested components can use this callback to update the `CounterList` without calling its `render` method, which in this case works as the `Counter` also modifies the data in place:

 ```tsx
 const Counter: Uses<iCounter> = ({ count, update }) => (